alphagov/govwifi-frontend/README.md

 ## Components

-This project has three main components: the RADIUS server, the [FreeRadius Prometheus Exporter][prometheus-exporter], and the healthcheck service.
+This project has three main components: the RADIUS server, the [FreeRADIUS Prometheus Exporter][prometheus-exporter], and the healthcheck service.

 This RADIUS server is restarted daily by a separate app, the [Safe Restarter][safe-restarter].